fictional-tribble-2/ABI/README.md

 ### 9. Get address of CrowdsaleController

+In order to start crowdsale you'll need to find the address of Crowdsale Controller, which is the contract, created during the previous step.

 ```js
 const ccAddress = (await dao.crowdsaleController.call()).toString()
 ```

 ### 10. Start Crowdsale

+When you have Crowdsale Controller address, initiate a contract instance and call the method `start`.

 ```js
 const cc = CC.at(ccAddress)